 Related Resource: Top 20 Best Applied Behavior Analysis Programs

-While it is only one of several techniques available to parents and teachers of children with ASD, this school of thought does offer intense potential for adaptive growth.
-This mode of instruction offers a number of approaches, not limited to the IT or MMA techniques, but including more structured styles, such as Natural Language Paradigm and Pivotal Response Training, aimed at expanding and elaborating social communication skills.
-In time, children who successfully learn social skills through naturalistic teaching methods may integrate more fully into society.
+Naturalistic teaching ABA is one of several techniques available to parents and teachers of children with ASD.
+This school of thought offers intense potential for adaptive growth.
+This mode of instruction offers a number of approaches, not limited to the IT or MMA techniques.
+It also includes more structured styles such as Natural Language Paradigm and Pivotal Response Training.
+These strategies are aimed at expanding and elaborating social communication skills.
+In time, children who successfully learn social skills through naturalistic teaching strategies may integrate more fully into society.